PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 passed with `131 passed`; artifact-metadata, artifact-policy, core, and pass- efficiency passed separately with `85 passed`, for a combined selection total of `216 passed`.
 Its single sequential quantization, evaluation, and coverage integration smoke passed with `1 passed`.

+The terminal affine/Concat/split recovery checkpoint passed focused exact- order, raw-boundary, terminal slice/Concat, QKV-boundary, and runner- diagnostics checks with `4 passed`.
+The complete architecture file passed with `132 passed`; artifact-metadata, artifact-policy, core, and pass-efficiency passed separately with `85 passed`, for a combined selection total of `217 passed`.
+Its single sequential quantization, evaluation, and coverage integration smoke passed with `1 passed`.

 The changed tests pass Ruff normally.
 The lowerer passes with its pre-existing